 Unlike some other states, New York law does not allow recovery for the emotional pain of the surviving family members or for other non-economic damages, such as loss of companionship or loss of consortium.

 Some potential claimants have the mistaken belief that because the deceased did not work outside the home, compensation for the death is not available through a wrongful death lawsuit.
 This is usually not the case.
-A stay-at-home spouse or parent often provides valuable support and services to the family that are potentially compensable in a wrongful death lawsuit.
+A stay-at-home spouse or parent often provides valuable support and services to the family that are potentially compensable in a lawsuit.

 We understand that nothing can bring back your loved one.
 However, if you are the surviving family member of someone who was killed as the result of a New York accident caused by someone else’s negligence, you could be entitled to compensation for your loss.

 Let our wrongful death lawyers at David Resnick & Associates, P.C. help you by protecting your legal right to compensation.
-The time period for filing a wrongful death claim is shorter than for most personal injury claims.
+The time period for filing a claim is shorter than for most personal injury claims.
 Most New York wrongful death actions must be filed within two years of the death.
-Talk to a qualified New York wrongful death lawyer as soon as possible to protect your legal rights and interests.
+Talk to a qualified New York lawyer as soon as possible to protect your legal rights and interests.